obfusk/pp-misc/README.md

   optionally specifying a branch to clone, or a branch to checkout from a specific commit.
 You can have puppet pull the repo every time it is run, or leave it alone after the initial clone.
-You can specify whether git output should be shown by puppet.
+You can specify whether git output should be shown by puppet; the user to run the command as; and the timeout.

   Requires: Package['git'].